fbpx

 Righting wrongs or missing the mark?

-Now, even with mending the salary and requirements issues, some companies are still missing the mark when it comes to employee engagement.
-Especially those who want to bring their workforce back to the office.
+Now, even with the issue of mending salaries and requirements, some companies are still missing the mark when it comes to employee engagement, especially those who want to bring their workforce back to the office.

 Some company leaders have decided to make the office fun and attractive so that employees enjoy their time there.
 However, candidates and employees are wondering if it’s worth the bargain.